harishd10/mongodb/README.md

   The source files originally from MongoDB are made available partially under the terms of the GNU Affero General Public License (AGPL), and partially under the terms of the Apache License, version 2.0.
-MONGO-README for more details.
+See MONGO-README for more details.

-  The files pertaining to STING -- src/mongo/db/kdtree/\*, src/mongo/db/index/kdtree\*, and standalone/\* -- are
+  The files pertaining to STNG -- src/mongo/db/kdtree/\*, src/mongo/db/index/kdtree\*, and standalone/\* -- are
   made available under the terms of the Apache License, version 2.0.